 On a supermarket shelf, the surrounding products determine how well a brand stands out as much as the pack design.
 The most eye-catching of billboards can fail to turn heads when the sun is behind it.
 A warning message on an operator’s dashboard can be completely missed if the worker is distracted by a phone call.

-But the technology advancements that comes with VR changes everything.
+But the technology advancements that come with VR change everything.
 Now you can immerse a participant in highly realistic, 3D environments that you CAN control.

-With complete control over the environment, eye tracking in VR not only makes it possible to measure attention, but also enables the optimisation of designs, interfaces and procedures that robustly maintain that attention for a range of environmental differences.
+With complete control over the environment, eye tracking in VR not only makes it possible to measure attention, it also enables the optimization of designs, interfaces, and procedures that robustly maintain that attention for a range of environmental differences.